buildingSMART/IFC5-development/src/readme.md

 # Local viewing

-Running a webserver (like `serve .`) will allow you to use the viewer locally, as the `index.html` and its dependency `render.mjs` are checked in to the repo.
+Running `npm run serve` will allow you to use the viewer locally, as the `index.html` and its dependency `render.mjs` are checked in to the repo.

 # Local development